Definition of Tmesis

 “That man–how dearly ever parted.”

 Shakespeare uses tmesis in his literary pieces.
-Here, the insertion of the word “dearly” to “however” emphasizes the fond feeling that the speaker has towards the dead person.
+Here, the insertion of the word “dearly” into “however” emphasizes the fond feeling that the speaker has towards the dead person.

 “It’s a sort of long cocktail—he got the formula off a barman in Marrakesh or some-bloody-where.”

-The word “somewhere” is divided by the word “bloody”.
-This inserted word makes the readers focus on the speaker’s “I don’t care” attitude towards the origin of where the formula.
+The word “somewhere” is divided by the word “bloody.”
+This inserted word makes the readers focus on the speaker’s “I don’t care” attitude toward the origin of the formula.

 Function of Tmesis

 Tmesis is mainly used to create humor, and lay emphasis on a particular word or phrase.
 The Romans and Greeks used tmesis for special effects in literature.
 In comedy, it works as over-done exaggeration.
 In poetry, its task is to stress a point, as it forces readers to give more attention to the cut phrase or line.
 It is regularly used in informal speech, as well.
 In Australian English, it is called “tumba rumba.”